DAddYE/igo/README.md

 ### Other info

-This project was heavily influenced partially by [Nimrod](http://nimrod-lang.org) which I highly suggest to [try](http://nimrod-lang.org).
+This project was partially influenced by [Nimrod](http://nimrod-lang.org) which I highly suggest to [try](http://nimrod-lang.org).

 ### License MIT/BSD-style